6Ulm/6Ulm.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student at the Université Bretagne Sud and Ecole Polytechnique under the supervision of [Nicolas Courty](https://people.irisa.fr/Nicolas.Courty/), [Rémi Flamary](https://remi.flamary.com/index.html) and [Karim Lounici](http://www.cmapx.polytechnique.fr/~karim.lounici/).
-I work mainly on the practical aspects (numerical and statistical) of optimal transport and its applications.
+I work mainly on the practical aspects (numerical and statistical) of optimal transport and its applications in machine learning.

 I am also contributing to the [Python Optimal Transport](https://pythonot.github.io/index.html) library.